apache/incubator-kie-kogito-operator/README.md

 **REQUIREMENTS:**
 * You need to be authenticated to the cluster before running the tests.
-* Native tests need to have node with 4Gi of memory available at least (build resource request).
+* Native tests need a node with at least 4 GiB of memory available (build resource request).

 If you have an OpenShift cluster and admin privileges, you can run BDD tests with the following command: